svaarala/duktape/README.txt

 The goal is to support the full E5 feature set like Unicode strings and regular expressions.
 Other feature highlights include:

-  * Custom types (like pointers and buffers) for good C integration
+  * Custom types (like pointers and buffers) for C integration

   * Reference counting and mark-and-sweep garbage collection (with finalizer support)